sergiopolimante/genetic_algorithm_camouflage/README.md

-# Matrix of Squares Genetic Algorithm
+# Camouflage Simulator using Genetic Algorithm

 This repository contains a simple interactive Python program that demonstrates a genetic algorithm optimizing a matrix of colored squares to match a target color, simulating the camouflage effect on nature.